zdravkov/kendo-docs/api/wrappers/jsp/treeView.md

 ### loadOnDemand `boolean`

-Indicates whether the child datasources should be fetched lazily, when parent groups get expanded.
+Indicates whether the child datasources should be fetched lazily when parent groups get expanded.
 Setting this to false causes all child dataSources to be loaded at initialization time.
-Note: when initializing a TreeView from array (rather than from a HierarchicalDataSource instance), the default value of this option is false.
+Note: when initializing the widget from an array (rather than from a HierarchicalDataSource instance), this option defaults to false, rather than true.

 #### Example
     <kendo:treeView loadOnDemand="loadOnDemand">